Antguz/TMCF-trends/README.md

 Trends of low-cloud fraction and other ECVs were optioned from [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) through [IBM PAIRS Geoscope](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics) using Python as an [API](https://pairs.res.ibm.com/tutorial/index.html) platform.
-Then, statistics and figures were created locally using R.
+Then, statistics and figures were created locally using R or QGIS (Figure 1).

 Here you will see three main folders: i) a 'python' folder, which contains the scripts for API access to IBM PAIRS Geoscope, ii) an 'R' folder, which contains